-A gradual but steady shift in financial and economic power is underway.
-More than half ($14 trillion) of all personal wealth in our nation is now controlled by women— a financial empowerment that’s expected to grow to $22 trillion by 2030,
+A gradual but steady shift in financial and economic power is underway. $10 trillion (about 33%) of total U.S. household financial assets are owned by women— a financial empowerment that’s expected to grow to $30 trillion over the next decade.1

-Women are more educated than ever before—earning more than half (58%) of all undergraduate and advanced degrees.
-And this translates to greater financial independence, with nearly half (44%) serving as the primary breadwinners for their family.2
+Women are more educated than ever before—earning more than half (53%)2 of all undergraduate and advanced degrees.
+And this translates to greater financial independence, with nearly half (41%) serving as the primary breadwinners for their family.3

 A Closer Look

 - Be more naturally adept to focus on longer-term goals like education planning, saving for retirement, and estate planning;4